Malnati/ICalendar/README.md

 Test configuration
 - [ ] cd bin/
 - [ ] ./run -n
--n Would you like to copy the test configuration now? [y/n]
+Would you like to copy the test configuration now? [y/n]
 - [ ] y

 Copying test cofiguration...